Milton Coste

 5. Work with a Local Real Estate Agent

 A knowledgeable agent can provide valuable insights and guide you through the buying process.
-Look for someone who specializes in Queens real estate, like myself, to ensure a smooth experience.
+Look for someone who specializes in Queens real estate, like myself, for a straightforward buying experience.

 Renting in Queens: A Practical Guide